rikvdkleij/intellij-haskell/README.md

 [Haskell report](http://www.haskell.org/onlinereport/haskell2010/haskellch10.html).
 That didn't work out because I could not define all the recursion.
 Then I decided to use grammar and lexer definitions only for tokenizing and parsing Haskell code, and not for syntax checking the code.
 This is needed for syntax highlighting, all kinds of navigation and so on.
-Further Haskell language support is provided with the support of external tools: ghc-mod and haskell-docs.
+Further Haskell language support is provided with the help of external tools.

-It supports Stack projects and expects that creating and building of Haskell projects is done on the command line.
+This plugin depends mainly on Stack and Intero.
+It can create new Stack projects (by using template `hspec`) and import exising Stack projects.

 Any feedback is welcome!!

 # Features
-- Syntax highlighting (which can be customized);
+- Syntax highlighting;
 - Error/warning highlighting;
 - Find usages of identifiers;
-- Resolve references to identifiers (also in libraries if packages source code are available by using `Tools` /`Add Haskell package dependencies`);
+- Resolve references to identifiers;
-- Code completion by resolving references;
+- Code completion;
-- In-place rename identifiers (in which global rename first shows preview so refactoring scope can be adjusted).
+- In-place rename identifiers;
 - View type info from (selected) expression;
 - View expression info;
 - View quick documentation;